VlachosGroup/openmkm/docs/install.md

 ```
 Both Cantera and OpenMKM use *scons*, a Python based build tool that is
 functionally similar to *cmake*, for build purposes.
 The following command
-could be used to compile Cantera on linux machine.
+could be used to compile Cantera on Linux machines.
 ``` bash
 scons build python_package=full f90_interface=y doxygen_docs=yes \
 system_eigen=y system_sundials=y sundials_libdir=/usr/lib64 \